Platform-OS/platformos-check/docs/checks/template_length.md

-# Discourage the use of large template files (`TemplateLength`)
+# Discourage the Use of Large Template Files (`TemplateLength`)

-This check exists to discourage the use of large template files.
-Use partials and functions to componentize your app.
+This check discourages the use of large template files.
+Instead, use partials and functions to componentize your app.

 ## Check Details

-This check is aimed at eliminating large template files.
+This check aims to eliminate large template files by encouraging a modular approach.

 :-1: Examples of **incorrect** code for this check: